PRVRobotics/Sojourner-WRO-FutureEngineers-2026/Mechanical Diagram/README.md

 **Why was this specific design chosen?**

-(Explain) This model was chosen due to the ease of Lego spike's building capabilities.
+This model was chosen due to the ease of Lego spike's building capabilities.
 We decided to maintain the original form from the first design, keeping the slick, elongated design.
 We have decided to switch over to a much more smaller wheel design, to help with speed.
 The robot uses the same technic steering system to change the direction in which the robot steers.
 We decided to add more distance sensors so that when time came to preform, we could have more of an even playing field. the way this works is that it will scan the field and will change direction when it comes close within the programmed distance.

 **What are the benefits?**

-(Explain) The benefits to this new model are that the new sensors allow for the robot to a have greater field of vision so that when the sensors come within the range of a surface, it can react with greater precision and accuracy.
+The benefits to this new model are that the new sensors allow for the robot to a have greater field of vision so that when the sensors come within the range of a surface, it can react with greater precision and accuracy.
 The wheels are much smaller; however, they allow for the robot to move much faster, letting us do the challenges much quicker.

 **What disadvantages does it have?**

-(Explain)This version of robot is more to breakdowns comparative to the 1st version, and has much less stability, given how it was swapped out for more speed and vision.
+This version of robot is more to breakdowns comparative to the 1st version, and has much less stability, given how it was swapped out for more speed and vision.
 In the first version, going over unleveled pieces of board, it wouldn't normally be a problem, however, with this version, it would frequently break down and force it's back wheels to slag behind.

 **What would we change in it?**